Directors and Officers Present and Absent

 Roll Call and Minutes

 Secretary Ormond conducted a roll call.
-President Seigler asked for a review of the minutes from the January Quarterly Board of Directors meeting.
-Stephen Fulton made a motion to approve the minutes of the Jan MHC BOD Meeting, and Ms. Judy Smith.
-Minutes were approved with no changes.
+President Seigler asked for a review of the minutes from the November Quarterly Board of Directors meeting.
+Secretary Ormond recorded the amendments.
+Ms. Kathleen Tabor moved to approve, Mr. Win Hayward seconded.
+Minutes of the last Quarterly meeting were approved.

 Announce/Introduce New Members